deezer/spleeter/README.md

 2 stems and 4 stems models have [high performances](https://github.com/deezer/spleeter/wiki/Separation-Performances) on the [musdb](https://sigsep.github.io/datasets/musdb.html) dataset. **Spleeter** is also very fast as it can perform separation of audio files to 4 stems 100x faster than real-time when run on a GPU.

 We designed **Spleeter** so you can use it straight from [command line](https://github.com/deezer/spleeter/wiki/2.-Getting-started#usage) as well as directly in your own development pipeline as a [Python library](https://github.com/deezer/spleeter/wiki/4.-API-Reference#separator).
-It can be installed with [Conda](https://github.com/deezer/spleeter/wiki/1.-Installation#using-conda), with [pip](https://github.com/deezer/spleeter/wiki/1.-Installation#using-pip) or be used with [Docker](https://github.com/deezer/spleeter/wiki/2.-Getting-started#using-docker-image).
+It can be installed with [pip](https://github.com/deezer/spleeter/wiki/1.-Installation#using-pip) or be used with
+[Docker](https://github.com/deezer/spleeter/wiki/2.-Getting-started#using-docker-image).

 ### Projects and Softwares using **Spleeter**